Venom (character): Scorpion (Mac Gargan)

 The Venom symbiote approached Mac Gargan, the villain formerly known as Scorpion, and offered him new abilities as the second Venom.
 Gargan bonded with the creature, which would later give him an extra edge as part of Norman Osborn's Sinister Twelve.
 As the Avengers dealt with the rest of the Twelve, Spider-Man swiftly defeated Gargan, even with these additional powers, which Spider-Man suggests is attributed to the fact that Mac Gargan does not hate Spider-Man as much as Eddie Brock did.

-Gargan later became a member of a sub-group of the Thunderbolts, which was drafted by the Avengers to hunt down the members of the fugitive New Avengers.
-It was then revealed that he had been outfitted with electrical implants by the government to keep the symbiote in check.
+Gargan later becomes a member of a sub-group of the Thunderbolts, which was drafted by the Avengers to hunt down the members of the fugitive New Avengers.
+Gargan is outfitted with electrical implants by the government to keep the symbiote in check.

-When in the Venom persona, Gargan retained very little of his original personality and was controlled almost completely by the symbiote, which drove him to cannibalism.
+When in the Venom persona, Gargan retains little of his original personality and is controlled almost completely by the symbiote, which drives him to cannibalism.
 When the symbiote was dormant in his body, he expressed nausea and fear of the organism.
-During a fight with "Anti-Venom" (Eddie Brock), he and his symbiote were separated, and the Venom symbiote was nearly destroyed.
-Blobs of it still existed in his bloodstream, however, so Osborn injected Gargan with a vaccine for Anti-Venom's healing powers, which restored the symbiote by causing the remaining pieces of it to expand rapidly.
-Gargan dons a Scorpion battle armor over the symbiote while it heals, causing him to become what Spider-Man calls "Ven-orpion" although when the symbiote is fully restored it shatters the armor.
+During a fight with "Anti-Venom" (Eddie Brock), Gargan and Venom are separated and Venom is nearly destroyed.
+Remnants of Venom remain in Gargan's blood and are restored after Osborn gives Gargan a vaccine harnessing Anti-Venom's healing powers.
+Gargan dons a Scorpion battle armor over the symbiote while it heals, causing him to become what Spider-Man calls "Ven-orpion".
+After the symbiote is fully restored, it shatters the armor.

 After ingesting a chemical given to him by Norman Osborn, Venom transforms into a more human appearance similar to the Black-Suited Spider-Man.
 Osborn introduces him as The Amazing Spider-Man, a member of the Dark Avengers, while unveiling the team.
-After the Siege of Asgard, Gargan and most of the Dark Avengers were taken into custody.
-While being held on the Raft, the Venom symbiote was forcefully removed from him, ending his run as Venom.
+After the Siege of Asgard, Gargan and most of the Dark Avengers are taken into custody.
+While Gargan is held on the Raft, Venom is forcefully removed from him.